OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 ### Offline Methods

 Offline methods differ from other methods by allowing the user to reset their password without requesting a special identifier (*e.g.* tokens, codes, etc. that are requested to reset the password) from the backend.
 Validation still needs to be conducted by the backend.
 These offline methods provide a certain identifier either on registration, or when the user wishes to configure it.
-These identifiers should be stored offline and in a secure fashion (*e.g.* password managers), and the backend should properly follow the [general security practices](#general-security-practices)
+These identifiers should be stored offline and in a secure fashion (*e.g.* password managers), and the backend should properly follow the [general security practices](#general-security-practices).
+Some implementations are built on [hardware OTP tokens](Multifactor_Authentication_Cheat_Sheet.md#hardware-otp-tokens), [certificates](Multifactor_Authentication_Cheat_Sheet.md#certificates), or any other implementation that could be used inside of an enterprise.
+These are out of scope for this CS.

 #### Backup Codes